-Altogether, an integrated data platform may have the following desirable properties (following18):
+Altogether, an integrated data platform may have the following desirable properties28:

-A. Transparent interface.
-Users need to be able to ascertain the existence, properties, and quality of the data in the first place.

-B. Provenance.
-Potential users need to be able to assess the quality of data by getting access to metadata about its provenance and other properties.

-C. Access controls.
-Data controllers - managers of the IDP or third-party data controllers relying on the IDP as an interface - need to be able to retain control over who gets access.
+- a.
+Transparent Interface: Users need to be able to ascertain the existence, properties, and quality of the data in the first place. - b.
+Provenance: Potential users need to be able to assess the quality of data by getting access to metadata about its provenance and other properties. - c.
+Access Controls: Data controllers managers of the IDP or third-party data controllers relying on the IDP as an interface need to be able to retain control over who gets access.
 This can follow transparent rules, or individual negotiations, especially in a more decentralized data trust format.
 The liability for data protection breaches remains with the IDP or individual data controllers.

-D. Access.
-There must be mechanisms and tools for obtaining access to data.
+- d.
+Access: There must be mechanisms and tools for obtaining access to data.
 Access may be partial, and limited to synthetic data, or limited to data-renting formats.
-Access may also be conditional on, for example, contributing to the overarching goals of the IDP.

-E. Identity management.
-The identity of those gaining access to data is tracked.

-E Audit.
-A record of uses of data needs is stored subject to audit for compliance with legal requirements, ethical principles, and the mission of the IDP.

-G. Accountability.
-Data controllers and data users must both be held accountable in the case of data misuse.

-H. Impact analysis and learning.
-Use and value generated, but also misuse, must be recorded and evaluated to constantly improve the design of the IDP through iterative learning.
+Access may also be conditional on, for example, contributing to the overarching goals of the IDP. - e.
+Identity Management: The identity of those gaining access to data is tracked. - f.
+Audit: A record of uses of data needs is stored subject to audit for compliance with legal requirements, ethical principles, and the mission of the IDP. - g.
+Accountability: Data controllers and data users must both be held accountable in the case of data misuse. - h.
+Impact Analysis and Learning: Use and value generated, but also misuse, must be recorded and evaluated to constantly improve the design of the IDP through iterative learning.

-Ownership and Access Rights
+13. Ownership and Access Rights

 Ownership and access questions constitute the fundamental governance domain of an IDP.
-Here it is important to recognize that ownership is a-priori an indeterminate term that does not specify the options that an owner has with respect to land/property.
+Here it is important to recognize that ownership is a-priori an indeterminate term that does not specify the options that an owner has with respect to land/ property.
 Different specifications are possible.
-Honoré23 identifies eleven possible characteristics of ownership:
+Honoré identifies eleven possible characteristics of ownership29: